wee270641/Credit-Card-Approval-Prediction/README.md

 # Credit-Card-Approval-Prediction

-The aim of this project is to predict credit card approval.
+Machine learning project: to predict credit card should be approved or not